← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

-System design bias.
-Healthcare research programs are organized around the patient-provider relationship.
+System design bias compounds the recruitment problem.
+Healthcare research programs are organized around the patient-provider relationship, with consent processes, eligibility criteria, and interview protocols built around the identified patient.
 Caregivers exist in the space between — present during appointments but not the patient, managing care but not the provider, holding critical knowledge but not included in clinical communication.
+Even research programs that intellectually recognize caregiver importance often lack the operational machinery to recruit and interview them at scale.

-Burden normalization.
-Caregivers normalize their burden because they lack comparison.
-A caregiver spending 30 hours per week on care coordination may describe this as “just how it is” rather than recognizing it as a systemic failure that could be reduced through better design.
+Burden normalization completes the picture.
+Caregivers who have provided care for months or years have normalized their burden because they lack comparison.
+A caregiver spending 30 hours per week on care coordination may describe this as “just how it is” rather than recognizing it as a systemic failure that better design could reduce.
+When asked about their experience, caregivers minimize.
+Research that takes their answers at face value misses the actual scale of what they are carrying.

 • “Do you help a family member or friend manage their health conditions?”